-It is well-known that the functor $\underline{\Hom}(X,Y)$ of homomorphisms from $X$ to $Y$ (not just as scheme morphisms) is representable by an \'etale group scheme over $k$ (see \cite[(7.14)]{MoonenGeerBook} for example).
+It is well known that the functor $\underline{\Hom}(X,Y)$ of group homomorphisms from $X$ to $Y$ (not just as scheme morphisms) is representable by an \'etale group scheme over $k$ (see \cite[(7.14)]{MoonenGeerBook} for example).
 Therefore, via Galois descent, we have